 - ¼ cup chopped fresh parsley

 - Whisk together yogurt, mayonnaise, vinegar, mustard, hot sauce, sea salt, celery seeds and ½ cup blue cheese.
-Stir in sweetener if using.
+Stir in sweetener.

 - In a large bowl combine cabbage, carrots and ½ of green onions.
 Toss with yogurt mixture and sprinkle with remaining green onions, blue cheese and parsley.